sagaverse-io/SagaverseCommonGoods/ReadMe.md

 # Sagaverse Common Goods

+> [!NOTE]
-This repository contain common goods Sagaverse have inscribed to the Bitcoin chain using Ordinals Protocol.
+> This repository contain common goods Sagaverse have inscribed to the Bitcoin chain using Ordinals Protocol.
 This is a contribution to the Ordinals community.

 ## Inscriptions
 List of inscription.